WorkflowLineNow workflow

 What to look for: trigger flexibility.
 Different items need different triggers — some are calendar-based, some are threshold-based, some are days-of-stock-based.
 A system that only supports one trigger type forces you to use the wrong rule for half your inventory.

-The best version: the system drafts the PO automatically, surfaces it for review, and you click send.
-The buyer touches one moment instead of three.
-The order is on its way to the supplier before the operator has finished morning prep.
+A strong version: the system drafts the PO automatically, surfaces it for review, and the buyer clicks send.
+The buyer touches one control moment instead of rebuilding the cart by hand.

 4. AI-assisted (talk to the system about what you need)